Skip to content

 • Maybe a slice can be dropped because its goal was already achieved

 The reassessment either confirms the plan or adjusts it.
 This is how GSD adapts without losing structure.
+Reassessment is opt-in — it does not run by default.

 When all slices are done, GSD enters validating-milestone before writing the milestone summary.
 Before dispatching the validation agent, GSD performs a safety check: every slice in the roadmap must have a SUMMARY.md file.
 If any are missing, auto-mode stops with an error rather than falsely validating an incomplete milestone.